featbit/featbit-dotnet-client-sdk/README.md

 - [How to get the environment secret](https://docs.featbit.co/sdk/faq#how-to-get-the-environment-secret)
 - [How to get the SDK URLs](https://docs.featbit.co/sdk/faq#how-to-get-the-sdk-urls)

+> [!NOTE]
+> The polling URL is usually the same as the the streaming URL, both of them points to the evaluation server's address.

 ### Quick Start

 The following code demonstrates some basic usages of FeatBit.ClientSdk including: